pgguru/pg_kaboom/README.md

 - `fill-pgwal` :: allocate all of the space inside the $PGDATA/pg_wal directory

-- `restart` :: do a fast restart of the server
+- `restart` :: do an immediate restart of the server

 - `rm-pgdata` :: do a `rm -Rf $PGDATA`

-- `segfault` :: cause a segfault in the server process
+- `segfault` :: cause a segfault in the running backend process

 - `signal` :: send a `SIGKILL` to the Postmaster process